technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Page (`src/pages/{page}`)

 Every page contains everything that is rendered inside of a document.
 It is designed to use features and connect them.
 It is an interoperability layer between the features.
+A change on one page should never break a different page.

 ### Must not